 Guided visual imagery can reinforce your mind to look into a positive vision of yourself by recollecting a memory that brought you happiness.

-Chronic stress and anxiety can lead to a host of issues that may take its toll on your health and wellbeing.
+Chronic stress and anxiety can lead to a host of issues that may take their toll on your health and well-being.

 Relaxation techniques can help you become more resilient to stress and equip you with ways to react better to different situations that may come into your life.

-It will also give you a better perspective and have gratitude for your blessings.
+It will also give you a better perspective and gratitude for your blessings.